 Other useful tools for Linux sysadmins and noobs

-Apart from Sysadmin-util, there are many tools available that might be useful for Linux/Unix sysadmins as well as the newbies.
-We already have covered some of them as listed below.
+Apart from Sysadmin-util, there are many other tools available that might be useful for Linux/Unix sysadmins as well as the newbies.
+We already have covered some of them.

 1. Cockpit - Web-based system Monitoring tool

 Cockpit is free, open source, server administration tool that allows you to easily monitor and administer Linux servers (single or multiple) via a web browser.
 It helps the system admins to do simple administration tasks, such as starting containers, administrating storage, configuring network, inspecting logs and so on.
 Check the following link to install and use Cockpit in Linux.

 2. Netutils-linux - Network Troubleshooting And Performance Tuning Tools For Linux